 This approach works.
 And it has been proven successful by many extremely successful business leaders.
 Elon Musk, Steve Jobs and Mark Zuckerberg based their successful business strategies on their strong spiritual purpose.

 Their overarching objective was/is to improve people’s lives and to make our planet a better place to live.
 They make products that make millions of people happier.
 Their customer’s happiness comes back to them in the form of their financial fortune.

 Why is spirituality important for a businessperson?

-The world is changing and so are people’s expectations from their jobs.
+The world is changing and so are people’s expectations of their jobs.
 People expect their jobs to have meaning.
 They want to work for ethical organizations.
 And money is no longer the only reward expected from a job.